Doug Collins (politician)

-Douglas Allen Collins (born August 16, 1966) is an American lawyer and retired politician who served as the U.S. representative for Georgia's 9th congressional district from 2013 to 2021.

-A member of the Republican Party and a political supporter of former U.S. president Donald Trump, he previously served in the Georgia House of Representatives from 2007, representing the 27th district, which includes portions of Hall County, Lumpkin County, and White County.
-Collins also serves as a chaplain in the U.S. Air Force Reserve with the rank of colonel.
+Douglas Allen Collins (born August 16, 1966) is an American lawyer, politician, and military officer serving as the 12th United States Secretary of Veterans Affairs since February 2025.
+A member of the Republican Party, he previously served as the U.S. representative for Georgia's 9th congressional district from 2013 to 2021 and in the Georgia House of Representatives from 2007 to 2013, representing the 27th district, which includes portions of Hall County, Lumpkin County, and White County.
+Collins has served as a chaplain in the U.S. Air Force Reserve since 2002, and was promoted to colonel in 2023.

-Collins ran for Georgia's Class III U.S. Senate seat in 2020 and finished in third place behind Democrat Raphael Warnock and incumbent Republican Kelly Loeffler in the state's nonpartisan blanket primary, failing to make it to the top-two runoff.
+On January 29, 2020, Collins announced he would run in the November 2020 special election for Georgia's Class III U.S. Senate seat.
+He finished in third place in the state's nonpartisan blanket primary, behind Democrat Raphael Warnock and incumbent Republican Kelly Loeffler, failing to make it to the top-two runoff election.
 Collins had opted out of a House re-election bid to run for the Senate and was succeeded there by Andrew Clyde.
 In April 2021, Collins stated he would not be running in Georgia's 2022 gubernatorial election or concurrent Senate election.
-Since leaving politics, he has served as a legal counsel for Trump.
+After leaving office, he served as a legal counsel for Trump before he nominated him to the Cabinet.

+On November 14, 2024, President-elect Donald Trump announced his intention to nominate Collins as the United States secretary of veterans affairs.
+Collins was confirmed by the United States Senate to the office on February 4, 2025, by a vote of 77–23, and took office the next day.

 Early life and education

-Born in Gainesville, Georgia, Collins is a graduate of North Hall High School.
-He attended North Georgia College & State University, where he received a Bachelor of Arts in political science and Criminal law in 1988.
+Collins was born in Gainesville, Georgia.
+His father was a Georgia State Trooper for over 30 years.
+Collins is a graduate of North Hall High School.
+He attended North Georgia College & State University, where he received a Bachelor of Arts in political science and criminal law in 1988.
 He attended the New Orleans Baptist Theological Seminary, receiving his Master of Divinity (M.Div.) in 1996.
 Collins also earned his Juris Doctor from Atlanta's John Marshall Law School in 2007.